tomas-fryza/avr-course/labs/02-gpio/README.md

 # Lab 2: Control of GPIO pins

-### Learning objectives

-After completing this lab you will be able to:

-* Configure input/output ports of AVR using control registers
-* Use ATmega328P manual and find information
-* Understand the difference between header and source files
-* Create your own library
-* Understand how to call a function with pointer parameters

-The purpose of this laboratory exercise is to learn how to create your own library in C. Specifically, it will be a library for controlling GPIO (General Purpose Input/Output) pins with help of control registers.

-### Table of contents

 * [Pre-Lab preparation](#preparation)
 * [Part 1: Synchronize repositories and create a new project](#part1)
 * [Part 2: GPIO control registers](#part2)